 Benefits: Vision, dental, & medical insurance; 403(b) retirement savings plan; generous vacation policy; parental leave; long-term disability; employee assistance program

 At Democracy Works, we believe voting should fit the way we live.
 To that end, we build technology for both voters and election administrators that simplifies the process and ensures that no voter should ever have to miss an election.

 TurboVote, our first service, helps voters register, stay registered, and cast a ballot in every election, from municipal to national.
-TurboVote signed up its millionth voter in 2016 by building the largest college, nonprofit, and corporate voter engagement coalition in the country, including 176 campuses, companies like Starbucks, Univision, Facebook, Google, Snapchat, and dozens more.
+TurboVote signed up its millionth voter in 2016 by building the largest college, nonprofit, and corporate voter engagement coalition in the country, including hundreds of campuses, companies like Starbucks, Univision, Facebook, Google, Snapchat, and dozens more.
 Our other work includes the Voting Information Project, whose polling-place data received 123 million impressions in 2016, an Election Technology Cooperative to provide affordable, voter-centered technology to election administrators, and Ballot Scout, which tracks absentee ballots through the mail, providing transparency in the vote-by-mail process and making it easier to follow up when things go awry.